An in-depth report on how people with diabetes can eat healthy diets and manage their blood glucose.

-Dairy Products.
 A high intake of dairy products may lower risk factors related to type 2 diabetes and heart disease (insulin resistance, high blood pressure, obesity, and unhealthy cholesterol).
 Some research suggests the calcium in dairy products may be partially responsible for these benefits.
 Vitamin D contained in dairy may also play a role in improving insulin sensitivity, particularly for children and adolescents.
 However, because many dairy products are high in saturated fats and calories, it's best to choose low-fat and nonfat dairy items.
 Some nonfat items have a lot of added sugar - check the label!

 Fats can have good or bad effects on health, depending on their chemistry.
 The type of fat appears to be more important than the total amount of fat when it comes to reducing heart disease, but all fats should be consumed in moderation.
 All fats, good or bad, are high in calories compared to proteins and carbohydrates.
 One fat gram provides 9 calories.